janpascal/denyhosts_sync/README.md

 - Synchronisation algorithm that has safeguards against database poisoning
 - Fully configurable
 - Dynamically generated statistics web page
+- Peering mode: multiple servers can shared their information for load-balancing and to prevent a single point of failure

 ## Prerequisites
 - MySQL database is preferred for large sites.
 For testing purposes sqlite is